 Obermatt ranks are signals and not recommendations.
 Be careful here: "traffic lights" are a false association: If the traffic light is red, it is an order to stop.
 Obermatt ranks are neither an order to buy or to sell.

 The better association is a storm warning signal.
 On Swiss waters, a storm warning signal that blinks forty times a minute means that a storm is brewing.
 For most people on the lake, this means heading to safety as quickly as possible.
-But when I was a young sailor, the storm warning signal meant something completely different: finally wind!
-I hoisted my sails and set out into the lake.
-For me, it was not a warning, but an invitation.
+But when Obermatt CEO Dr. Stern was a young sailor, the storm warning signal meant something completely different: finally wind!
+He hoisted his sails and set out into the lake.
+For him, it was not a warning, but an invitation.

 Therefore, storm warning signals must be interpreted because they do not give clear instructions for action.
 That is also the case with the Obermatt Ranks.
 A good Value Rank means that the company is rather cheap compared to its size.
 Anyone who is convinced about the future of the company has good reasons to buy.
 But those who think that the company will have difficulties act differently.
 In this case, the good Value Rank could only be a reflection of these future difficulties, so not a good reason to buy.
 Read more about this in the insight on the Value Ranks.

 The safety ranks are also more complex than you might think.
 A good security rank means that the company is financed relatively securely.
 If a downturn is expected, this is certainly a reassuring signal.
 However, if you believe in strong growth, then higher debt is better because more of the growth remains with the shareholder, the owner.
 So for a bright future, deep security ranks are not a problem.
 You can read more about this in the Insight on Safety Ranks.